kevintruong/til/System-Programming-Jokes.md

 Why are your programs so fine and soft?
 I only use 400-thread-count or higher programs.

+Where do bad student shell processes go when they die?
+Forking Hell.

 Why are C programmers so messy?
 They store everything in one big heap.

 # System Programmer (Definition)